armbian/documentation/docs/getting-started/armbian-vs-debian-and-ubuntu.md

 A [global network of mirrors](../status/mirrors.md) provides **perfect coverage, including mainland China**, so images and updates reach your fleet wherever it runs.
 Every image is also offered as a **torrent that pulls from all mirrors at once** &mdash; so instead of being throttled by a single server, downloads **saturate your own connection** and finish as fast as your line allows.

 ### Not just SBCs: cloud-optimized UEFI images
 Armbian also builds **generic UEFI images for x86-64 and arm64** &mdash; lean, cloud-ready builds of the same Debian or Ubuntu user space.
-We **run our own cloud and build infrastructure on them** &mdash; including the project's x86-64 and arm64 cloud servers on **Netcup** &mdash; and they go through the [same nightly hardware test fleet](../status/board-tests.md) as the boards, so the images you would deploy are the images the project depends on itself.
+We **run our own cloud and build infrastructure on them** &mdash; including the project's x86-64 and arm64 cloud servers on **[netcup](https://www.netcup.de/)** &mdash; and they go through the [same nightly hardware test fleet](../status/board-tests.md) as the boards, so the images you would deploy are the images the project depends on itself.

 ## When each one is the right choice